Available for hire to design and paint original artwork on preexisting surfaces.

 Not all murals are created equal.

-I work with each client to make a completely unique product that is customized to their needs and fills the full potential of their space and budget.
+I work with each client to paint a completely unique product that is customized to their space and budget.
 That means figuring in a lot of different variables, and unfortunately makes it impossible to give you a hard and fast price.

 The time any project takes depends on its size, complexity, and environment.
-Factors like surface type, number of colors, geometric shapes or typography, and flat or modeled shapes play a big role here.
-For example, the question "How much does it cost to paint a tree in my living room?" can have answers ranging from $500 to $5,000 to $15,000.
+Factors like wall surface type, number of colors, geometric shapes or typography, and flat or modeled shapes play a big role here.
+The question "How much does it cost to paint [X]?" can have answers ranging from $500 to $5,000 to $15,000.

 The silver lining here is that I can work with you to make your idea fit your price range.
 At this time I do not have a project minimum - that means that if you just need me to come work a little signage magic or paint flowers on your mantle, you will be able to afford it and I will be delighted to do it!
 (Note: for small jobs, the 6-step process outlined above in 'How?' may be slimmed down for the sake of efficiency and sanity.)

 How long does it take to paint a mural?

 Anywhere from a day to a month: see 'How Much?' above.
 I do as much planning as possible so that I can work quickly and efficiently once I'm on the wall, so the design + planning time is usually much longer than the actual painting time.

 Sorry, you're in the wrong department.
 My list of outright "no"s is short but firm: no faux finishing, no classical trompe l'oeil, and no third party copyrighted work.